 On Apple TV 4K, content automatically plays in the HDR format that is compatible with your television.

 - A device capable of playing high-quality video content.
 Refer to the tech specs for your Apple product to check if your device can play 4K, HDR, or Dolby Vision videos.

-- The latest versions of iOS or tvOS.
+- The latest versions of iOS or iPadOS, macOS, or tvOS.

 - An Internet connection fast enough to watch high-quality content.

-If you buy or rent a movie from the iTunes Store, you can stream it on the device that you bought it on and any of your other devices, as long as you're signed in to all of your devices with the same Apple ID.
-Learn more about streaming iTunes Store movies or TV shows.
+If you buy or rent a movie from the Apple TV app, you can stream it on the device that you bought it on and any of your other devices, as long as you're signed in to all of your devices with the same Apple ID.
+Learn what to do if you can't stream movies or TV shows.
 Your iPhone, iPad, iPod touch, Mac, PC, or Apple TV automatically play the best quality of video available for the device and your Internet connection.

 Check the quality of your previous purchases

-If you previously bought an HD movie from the iTunes Store, you might have access to the 4K version, HDR, or Dolby Vision enhancements on a compatible device.
-If your iTunes Store purchase doesn't have a high-quality version now, it might be added later.
+If you previously bought an HD movie from the Apple TV app, you might have access to the 4K, HDR, Dolby Vision, or Dolby Atmos enhancements on a compatible device.
+If your purchase doesn't have a high-quality version now, it might be added later.

-To check the video quality, tap or click on a movie in your Library.
-Look at the top of the page for , , or .
+To check the video quality, tap or click a movie in your library.
+Look at the top of the page for , , , or .

 Check your Internet connection

-You can download a local copy of an HD movie to your iPhone, iPad, iPod touch, Mac, or PC, and you might be able to download HDR and Dolby Vision versions to your iOS devices, but you can't download a 4K version.
+You can download a copy of an HD movie to your iPhone, iPad, iPod touch, Mac, or PC, and you might be able to download HDR and Dolby Vision versions to your iOS and iPadOS devices, but you can't download a 4K version.